- A professional profile summarizes a candidate’s certification/licensure and highlights strengths and special qualifications.

 With this descriptive professional profile:

-- Fully-certified for pre-K through 6th grade in Georgia, I completed a semester of student teaching with first graders who scored above the state average in reading because of our intensive reading intervention program.
+- Fully-certified for pre-K through 6th grade in Georgia, I completed a semester of student teaching with first graders who scored above the state average in reading because of our intensive reading intervention program using laptops.

 Another example highlights previous experience and certification:

 - After eight years in the business world, I completed an MAT that included student teaching in Gunther Heights Middle School, recipient of the Maryland Prize for most improved middle school in 2014.
-My units in reading and math for 7th graders helped at-risk students raise their achievement 18 points.
+My units, both in-class and online, in reading and math for 7th graders helped at-risk students raise their achievement 18 points.

 Wouldn’t YOU want to hire this applicant?